codesankalp/TODO-CLI/README.md

    This should output some information on the installed Python version.
    You can also install python by following these instructions: https://installpython3.com/

-2. You are expected to write the code in `todo.py` file.
+2. The code is in `todo.py` file.

-3. Once you are done with the changes you should be able to execute the todo app by running the following command from the terminal.
+3. To execute the todo app by running the following command from the terminal.

    **On Windows:**